Skip to content

 Cosmian VM

-• Verifiability: user can verify the integrity of executables at any time and compare against a reference snapshot
+• Verifiability: the user can verify the integrity of the hardware, OS, and executables at any time and compare them against a reference snapshot

-• No code modification: no need for third party library or any specific adaptation of applications
+• No code modification: no third-party library or any change to applications

 Threat Model